ESMValGroup/ESMValCore/doc/contributing.rst

    `readthedocs <https://readthedocs.org/dashboard/esmvalcore/users/>`__.

 The release of ESMValCore is tied to the release of ESMValTool.
+The detailed steps can be found in the ESMValTool documentation :ref:`esmvaltool:release_steps`.
 To start the procedure, ESMValCore gets released as a release candidate to test the recipes in ESMValTool.
 If bugs are found during the testing phase of the release candidate, make as many release